brandtdamman/hexagon-display/README.md

 ## About

 H.E.X.
-Display, or Hexagonical Electronic Xenodochial Display, is a hexagon display constructed of monocolor LEDs.
+Display, or Hexagonal Electronic Xenodochial Display, is a hexagon display constructed of monocolor LEDs.
 Due to the architecture differences from modern displays, a custom graphics driver is written.

 ## Status